hpi-swa-teaching/SmalltalkDocs/README.md

 Next, you can place these files within the `www` folder of a supported webserver.
 One popular solution is [`serve`](github.com/vercel/serve) - install it via `npm i -g serve` and then run `serve -s .` inside the unzipped artifact directory (containing the `index.html` file).
-*Alternatively, ou can use e.g. Nginx with the provided file in `app/nginx.example`.
+*Alternatively, one can use e.g. Nginx with the provided file in `app/nginx.example`.
 This is recommended for larger scale deployments.*

 #### Advanced installation

-If you want to change things within the frontend or participate in development, please clone this repository with the git command line utility into a directory on your file system.
-Afterwards, you'll need to install a LTS version of NodeJS and update your NPM version.
-Then, open the repository's `./app` directory on your file system and run `npm install`.
-This will install all required packages locally inside then `./app/node_modules`.
-A simple `npm start` will run start up the development server.

-Please see [`./app/README.md`](./app/README.md) for more information.
+If you want to change things within the frontend or participate in development, please see [`./app/README.md`](./app/README.md) for more information.

 ## License